-This process eliminates the need for the light-producing step required by traditional scintillator materials used in CT imaging.
+Usage of a semiconductor material, rather than a traditional scintillator, eliminates the need for the intermediate light-producing step traditionally required by X-ray detector materials used in CT imaging.
 In scintillating materials, light spreads out into a sphere once X-ray energy is deposited into the scintillator.
-To ensure that the light produced by scitillators is retained only in the detector element, each detector pixel is physically shielded from others by optically reflecting septa, which are no longer required in between each pixel in the QuantaMaxTM detectors.
+To ensure that the light produced by scintillators is retained only in the incident detector element, each detector pixel is physically shielded from others by optically reflecting septa.
+With semiconductors, these septa are no longer required in between each pixel in the QuantaMaxTM detectors.
 This ensures the detector grid has no "dead space" in between individual pixels [3], in turn improving the detector efficiency due to increased active area of photon detection, allowing for dose reduction while maintaining comparable quality.